Red Sox putting aside slow start to get rings, unveil banner

 After starting the season with a 3-8 start on the road, the Red Sox open their home schedule Tuesday against Toronto.

 Boston began last season 17-2 on their way to winning a franchise-record 108 games and its ninth title — and fourth in 15 years.
-The Red Sox kept almost their entire core intact, re-signing pitcher Nathan Eovaldi and World Series MVP Steve Pearce, and giving long-term contracts to ace Chris Sale and shortstop Xander Bogaerts while allowing closer Craig Kimbrel to go free.
+The Red Sox kept almost their entire core intact, re-signing pitcher Nathan Eovaldi and World Series MVP Steve Pearce, and giving long-term contracts to ace Chris Sale and shortstop Xander Bogaerts.
+They allowed closer Craig Kimbrel to go free and team president Sam Kennedy said the reliever, who remains a free agent, will not attend Tuesday’s ceremony.

 The Red Sox lost eight of their first 10 games, matching the worst start in franchise history.
 They avoided setting a new low by winning 1-0 at Arizona on Sunday.